Meniscus injury

 How long does rehabilitation take?

-The usual healing time is 6–12 weeks with conservative treatment.
-If surgery is required, it may take 3–6 months before full recovery is possible.
+Typical healing time is 6–12 weeks with conservative treatment.
+If surgery is required, it can take 3–6 months for full recovery.

-Do I need to have my knee X-rayed?
+Do I need an X-ray of my knee?

 X-rays are not always needed for diagnosis, but can be used to rule out a fracture.
-In cases of uncertainty, MRI is sometimes used.
+In cases of uncertainty, an MRI may sometimes be used.

 Can I exercise during rehabilitation?

-Yes, light exercise is often good – especially when you focus on strengthening your thigh muscles and balance training.
-The exercise should be pain-free the days after.
+Yes, light exercise is often beneficial – especially when focusing on strengthening thigh muscles and balance training.
+Exercise should be pain-free in the days following.

-Surgery is considered if the knee locks up regularly, if the pain is severe, or if the injury does not improve with rehabilitation.
-Surgery usually involves keyhole surgery where the meniscus is repaired or the damaged part is removed.
+Surgery is considered if the knee locks regularly, if the pain is severe, or if the injury does not improve with rehabilitation.
+Surgery usually involves arthroscopic keyhole surgery where the meniscus is repaired or damaged parts are removed.